Josephdada01/alx-system_engineering-devops/0x01-shell_permissions/README.md

-using chown to change the owner of a file to betty use touch to create empty file the chmod u+x execute file
+using chown to change the owner of a file to betty use touch to create empty file the chmod u+x execute file chmod u+x,g+x,0+r give permission to user and owner to excute file